nicoverbruggen/phpmon/README.md

 	brew upgrade phpmon

+(You may need to run `brew update` first in order to update the cask file if you ran a Homebrew operation recently.)

+## 🔑 Is the app signed & notarized?

-_The app is signed and notarized, meaning all you have to do is approve its first launch._
+Yes, the app is signed and notarized, meaning all you have to do is approve its first launch (or whenever it updates).

 ## 👨‍💻 Why build this?